mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose scale worker=2

-**Start one or more API nodes** in the background, so we can POST and GET work from them.
+**Start one or more API nodes** in the background, so we can POST and GET work to them.
 You can ensure it started ok afterwards by using the `logs` or `ps` subcommands.

     $ docker-compose scale api=2
     $ docker-compose ps